Pandoa/FirebaseFeatures/docs/performance.md

 Firebase Performance Monitoring is a service that helps you to gain insight into the performance characteristics of your iOS or Android application.

+> Firebase Performance is enabled by default and records default metrics about your application automatically.
+After the first app launch, allow up to 30 minutes to see data in the Firebase Console.

 ## Add custom monitoring for specific app code

 Performance Monitoring collects traces to help you monitor the performance of your app.
 A trace is a report of performance data captured between two points in time in your app.